Benzodiazepine: Pharmacokinetics

+The physiochemical properties of Benzodiazepines, especially lipophillicity, has a stong influence on the adsorption, metabolism and diffusion.
+Lipophillic benzodiazepines quickly redistribute to adipose tissue, lowering the concentration in the brain.
+The main biotransformations of benzodiazepines involve hepatic oxidation, N-dealkylation, hydroxylation and glucuronide conjugation.CYP3A4, CYP3A5 and CYP2C19 are primary enzymes in benzodiazepine metabolism.
+Glucuronidation is mediated by glucuronyltransferase (UGT).
 A benzodiazepine can be placed into one of three groups by its elimination half-life, or the time it takes for the body to eliminate half of the dose.
 Some benzodiazepines have long-acting active metabolites, such as diazepam and chlordiazepoxide, which are metabolised into desmethyldiazepam.
 Desmethyldiazepam has a half-life of 36–200 hours, and flurazepam, with the main active metabolite of desalkylflurazepam, with a half-life of 40–250 hours.
 These long-acting metabolites are partial agonists.